-There are several different Orchid Cacti in cultivation, whether they're true species, cultivars or hybrids.
-Unfortunately, taxonomy of Orchid Cacti is confusing.
+There are several different Orchid Cacti in cultivation, in the guise of species, cultivars and naturally-occurring hybrids.
+Unfortunately, the taxonomy of Orchid Cacti is confusing.
 The argument of whether they belong in the Disocactus or Epiphyllum genus has been ongoing for decades.
 And even when they've decided on a family name, the species name is contradictory, too!
 The Disocactus × hybridus, pictured above, originates from Guatemala and was first described in the early 19th century.
 This hybrid is among the most popular among Orchid Cacti growers, due to its fragrant red flowers that are put on show in the spring or summer.
 The other popular Orchid Cactus, Disocactus ackermannii, has be reclassified FIVE TIMES since its discovery in 1829 by Adrian Haworth - Cactus ackermannii (1830), Cereus ackermannii (1837), Phyllocactus ackermannii (1842) and Nopalxochia ackermannii (1935) before the current Disocactus ackermannii in 1991.

 Orchid Cacti will flower between late spring and summer with rosette-shaped blooms, sporting either red, yellow, pink or white appearances.
 Each flower will take several weeks to develop, lasting only a few days once opened.
 Most cultivars or species will produce a sweet-smelling fragrance that'll be most prominent at night.
 Be sure to take photos of your specimen in bloom, as the flowers will only last a few days!

-Typical diseases associated with Orchid Cacti are root or leaf rot, leaf-spot disease, botrytis petal blight & powdery mildew.
-Keep an eye out for scale, spider mite, mealybugs & vine weevils.
-For more information on how to address any of these issues, click on this link.
-Identifying Common Houseplant Pests & Diseases
+Keep an eye out for mealybugs, spider mites, whitefly, scale & vine weevils.
+Typical diseases associated with Orchid Cacti are root or leaf rot, leaf-spot disease & powdery mildew.
+For more information on how to address any of these issues, click on this link - Identifying Common Houseplant Pests & Diseases

 Orchid Cacti are classified as non-poisonous.
 If large quantities of the plant are eaten, vomiting, nausea and a loss of appetite could occur.